 8. Practice – shoot a lot

-Photography is much like piano playing or running, if you want to keep or even improve your form, you need to train on a very regular basis.
+Photography is much like piano playing or running, if you want to improve your form, you need to train on a very regular basis.
 There is no magic shortcut here.
 Henri Cartier-Bresson once said: “You need to milk the cow a lot to get a little cheese.”

 9. Get outside feedback